 Continued from August 30,2021 post:

-19. After releasing the ball, try to think of your forearm going up towards the ceiling to help you get a good lift on the ball.
+19. After releasing the ball, try to think of your forearm going up towards the ceiling to insure getting a good LIFT on the ball.

 20. As you lift up your arm after the ball release, try to FEEL the elbow through the line of your target.